-The Sangilo mine is currently under rehabilitation and refurbishment, while the Suyoc Mine is undergoing resource validation.
+The Sangilo mine commenced its commercial operations on July 31, 2020, while the Suyoc Mine is still undergoing resource validation.

 ISO Certification

 The Sangilo and Suyoc mines are ISO 14001:2015 certified for environmental management system granted by TUV Rheinland in April 2017 valid until 2020.
 The scope of the certification for the Sangilo Mine is for exploration, mining and mine processing; while the Suyoc Mine is for mining exploration and project development.